 NPV = 0 = CF0 + CF1/(1 + IRR)1 + ………..
 CFn/ (1 + IRR)n + CF0

 Profitability Index is the present value of a project’s future cash flows divided by initial cash outlay.
-Thus, it si closely related to NPV.
-NPV is the difference between the present value of future cash flows and the initial cash outlay.
+Thus, it is closely related to the NPV.
+The NPV is the difference between the present value of future cash flows and the initial cash outlay.

 PI = PV of future cash flows/CF0 = 1 + NPV/CF0